 When choosing any camera, hardwired units are always the first choice.

 In general, cameras are very power-hungry devices.
 Wireless home security camera systems make sense for temporary setups, but aren’t a good long-term solution.
 A battery-operated smoke detector spy camera can be good choice if you are fairly sure where and when an event of interest will happen.
-For example, if

 For permanent installations, try to use a wired smoke detector spy camera.
 Choose camera locations that make running wires as easy as possible, or locate the DVR or PC recorder nearer to the camera position.